 The ideal candidate is an active member of a nationally recognized fire and emergency medical services (EMS) organization.
-They should demonstrate engagement with local community organizations, as well as a commitment to diversity, equity and inclusion in fire and EMS.
+They should demonstrate engagement with local community organizations in order to apply the principles of strategic community risk reduction to foster a safe, healthy and resilient community.